 - Integrate accessibility into our procurement practices.

-- Appoint an accessibility officer and/or ombudsperson.
+- Appoint an accessibility officer and ombudsperson.

 - Provide continual accessibility training for our staff.